Ethics and Malpractice Statements

 - Ensuring the publication of clarifications, corrections, retractions and apologies when the need arises;

-The essence of the peer review process is to assist the editor and the editorial board in making a publishing decision and also assist the author to improve the quality of their work by providing critical feedback.
+The essence of the peer review process is to assist the editor and the editorial board in making a publishing decision and also assist the author in improving the quality of their work by providing critical feedback.
 With this, the reviews’ responsibilities are highlighted

 - Confidentiality: Any information regarding the submitted manuscript should be strictly kept confidential and shouldn’t be discussed with a third party without the permission of the editor.